Amir Bourouh

-Amir Bourouh (born 5 January 2001) is a professional rugby league footballer who plays as a for Hull F.C. in the Super League.
+Amir Bourouh (born 5 January 2001) is a professional rugby league footballer who plays as a for Catalans Dragons in the Super League.

 He previously spent time on loan from Salford at the London Broncos in the RFL Championship.

 Background

 Bourouh was born in Huddersfield, West Yorkshire, England, but considers neighbouring Halifax as his hometown.

+He is of Algerian and French heritage.

 Career

 Wigan Warriors

 In 2019 he made his Super League début for Wigan against Salford.

 Halifax

 On 28 January 2021, it was reported that he had joined Halifax in the RFL Championship for a season-long loan.